reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 # Agenda:

+## Tuesday 17th June: Satelite session organised by the "Liquid surface scattering working group"
+**15:00-117:00 (UK), 16:00-18:00 (Europe), 04:00-06:30 (US East coast), 17:00-19:30 (Australia East coast):**

+- Scientific talk: Chen Shen Liquid surface scattering at Petra III

+**Abstract:** Chen will present the beamline P08 of PETRA III.
+The beamline has three main setups: a six circle diffractometer, the Langmuir trough GID setup, and the Uni-Kiel owned LISA liquid surface diffractometer.
+He will also talk in details the recent news from our Langmuir trough GID setup and GIXOS - pseudo reflectivity method.
+- Discussion on matters relating to X-ray Scattering from liquid interfaces

 ## Monday 23rd June: Plenary Sessions

 The plenary sessions will introduce ORSO and summarise our activities since the [last meeting](https://www.reflectometry.org/workshops/workshop_2024/).